 - 8.3.1 An alleged offence will be investigated by the Investigating Officer, who will be nominated by the Academic Registrar (or delegated authority).
 For those allegations relating to plagiarism and/or students on programmes subject to Fitness to Practise procedures, the Investigating Officer shall be nominated by the Head of College (or delegated authority).
 In exceptional circumstances, the University may appoint a third-party to investigate the allegation(s).
-This will only occur at the discretion of the Academic Registrar (or their nominee), or for students subject to Fitness to Practise procedures, the Head of College shall make this decision in consultation with the Academic Registrar (or nominee). - 8.3.2 As part of the University's investigation, the Student will be informed of the allegation(s) in writing and invited to attend a meeting with the Investigating Officer.
-In exceptional circumstances, when the Student is unable to attend a meeting in person or remotely, the University may, at its discretion, approve arrangements for the Student to submit written representations.
-The Student may be accompanied by a Friend, as defined in Regulation 1
+This will only occur at the discretion of the Academic Registrar (or their nominee), or for students subject to Fitness to Practise procedures, the Head of College shall make this decision in consultation with the Academic Registrar (or nominee). - 8.3.2 As part of the University's investigation, the Student will be informed in writing of the alleged breaches of 8.2.1 and will be invited to attend a meeting with the Investigating Officer.
+The purpose of this meeting will be fact-finding and explanatory, and does not constitute a formal hearing.
+A copy of any written complaint or evidence gathered will not normally be provided at this stage; however, the Student will be given the opportunity to submit any additional representations and/or supporting evidence in writing following the meeting and at subsequent stages in the process in line with the Code of Practice on Misconduct and Fitness to Practise Committee.